wp-plugins/ewww-image-optimizer/readme.txt

 == Screenshots ==

 1. Plugin settings page.
 2. Additional optimize column added to media listing.
-You can see your savings, or manually optimize individual images.
+You can see your savings, manually optimize individual images, and restore originals (converted only).
 3. Bulk optimization page.
-You can optimize all your images at once.
+You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==